cypress-io/cypress-documentation/content/guides/component-testing/vue/overview.md

 <Alert type="warning">

-Nuxt is currently in beta support for component testing.
+Nuxt is currently in alpha support for component testing.

 </Alert>